Redexperts/RedexpertsErrbitBundle/README.md

         host:              HOST #errbit host
         port:              PORT # default 80
         environment_name:  ENVIRONMENT_NAME #default local - can be test,prod etc.
-        skipped_exceptions:  [] #list of skipped exceptions ehich you do not need to log by errbit
+        skipped_exceptions:  [] #list of skipped exceptions which you do not need to log by errbit
 ```

 That's it